 We hail those who attempt to create new operating systems from scratch.
 They are the leaders, the visionaries, the influencers of this great tech-age.
 There will always be only 2 areas of how an OS can be great – great marketing (which provides great third party support), and great design.
 Microsoft has always invested more in the former, and Apple in the latter.
 This article discusses some design aspects.
 Update: The article has been updated at several places.
-And this list is only the beginning, basic computer needs and usage are constantly changing and growing.
-But the list represents what a “basic” user OS of today (Dec 2001) should contain.

 The most important thing during a startup I believe, is to learn from the experts who have created great operating systems before.
 Like Mac OSX or BeOS.